jjpal/blue2greensalon/README.md

 - Educate staff and clients:

-  - Provide training for your team on eco-friendly practices and the salon's environmental goals.
+  - Provide training on eco-friendly practices and the salon's environmental goals.

   - Post signage about green initiatives and share eco-efforts on social media to raise awareness.